UVVM/UVVM_3_BETA/doc/source/utility_library.rst

 block_flag()
 ----------------------------------------------------------------------------------------------------------------------------------
-Blocks a flag to allow synchronisation between processes.
+Blocks a flag to allow synchronization between processes.
 Adds a new blocked flag if it does not already exist.
 Maximum number of flags can be modified in adaptations_pkg.
 Generates an alert with already_blocked_severity if the flag is already blocked. ::

     block_flag(flag_name, msg, [already_blocked_severity, [scope]])